Hybridization of the amplitude mode in a confined fermionic superfluid

 Since the observed dynamics are compatible with oscillations of the order parameter, we expect a strong temperature dependence, especially close to the superfluid critical temperature $T_c$.
 To explore this further, we prepare a strongly interacting system ($\eta = 1.2$) at different temperatures and perform trap modulation spectroscopy \cite{supmat}.
-Fig.\,\ref{fig4}\,a shows the spectral response as a function of temperature $T_{\mathrm{BEC}}/T_\mathrm{F}$, where $T_{\mathrm{BEC}}$ is measured via ToF expansion after an adiabatic sweep into the BEC regime \cite{supmat}.
-With increasing temperature, a resonance emerges at $2\hbar\omega_z$ which we associate with single-particle excitations from thermally broken pairs (see Fig.\,\ref{fig4}\,b).
+Fig.\,\ref{fig4}\,a shows the spectral response as a function of temperature $T^*/T_\mathrm{F}$.
+With increasing temperature, the resonance at $2\hbar\omega_z$ associated with single-particle excitations from thermally broken pairs becomes the dominant contribution to the spectrum (see Fig.\,\ref{fig4}\,b).
 Meanwhile, the collective mode with lower frequency broadens and its spectral weight decreases.
-The frequency remains constant, resembling the behaviour observed in~\cite{Vaswani2021-mw, Dyke2024-kx,Kell2024-jx}.
+The frequency remains constant, resembling the behavior previously observed in Refs.\ ~\cite{Vaswani2021-mw, Dyke2024-kx,Kell2024-jx}.
 In Fig.\,\ref{fig4}\,c, the peak amplitude of the mode as a function of temperature is plotted.
-The observed trend is well described by a bilinear fit, featuring a kink at a temperature of $T_{\mathrm{c,BEC}}= 0.088(4)\,T_\mathrm{F}$.
-Remarkably, our previous experiments on the critical velocity in 2D Fermi gases show a critical temperature of $T_{\mathrm{c,BEC}} = 0.09(2)\,T_\mathrm{F}$~\cite{Sobirey2021-xy}.
+The observed trend is well described by a bilinear fit, featuring a kink at a temperature of $T^*_{\mathrm{c}}= 0.088(4)\,T_\mathrm{F}$.
+Remarkably, our previous experiments on the critical velocity in 2D Fermi gases show a critical temperature of $T^*_{\mathrm{c}} = 0.09(2)\,T_\mathrm{F}$~\cite{Sobirey2021-xy}.
 This supports the interpretation that the collective mode is an excitation of the order parameter which vanishes above a critical temperature.